hpcjs/hpc.js-docs/docs/introduction/getting-started.md

 ## Example Code

-This guide is aimed at people who are unfamiliar with GPU compute, so if any part of this code looks foreign to you, head on over to [Introduction to GPU Compute](../gpu-compute-introduction).
+This guide is aimed at people who are unfamiliar with GPU compute, so if any part of this code looks foreign to you, head on over to [GPU Compute Intro](gpu-compute-intro).
 But, if you're already comfortable with JavaScript and existing GPU compute languages like CUDA, GLSL, or WGSL, this should tell you everything you need to know.

 ```ts
 // Program that doubles each number in a GPU buffer